jazzband/django-oauth-toolkit/docs/getting_started.rst

     python manage.py runserver

-Point your browser to http://127.0.0.1:8000/o/applications/register/ lets create an application.
+Point your browser to http://127.0.0.1:8000/o/applications/register/ and let's create an application.

 Fill the form as shown in the screenshot below and before save take note of ``Client id`` and ``Client secret``, we will use it in a minute.